How Much Does Contents Insurance Cost in NZ?

 2. Excess: The amount you agree to pay towards a claim before the insurer pays the rest.

-To get your Sum Insured right, go room-by-room and create an inventory.
+To get your sum insured right, go room-by-room and create an inventory.
 Use an online contents calculator such as the one available on Market Scan to help you estimate what all your valuables are worth and at the same time compare multiple quotes to find savings.

-Insured / Excess
+Sum insured / Excess

 $250 excess